martha-chow/martha-chow.github.io/docs/index.markdown

-Thank you to Michael Law for letting me inherit this website.
-Congrats on
+Thank you to Michael Law, Ph.D.
+(2027, Mathematics) for letting me inherit this website.